SharafatKarim/blog-site/posts/2022/archlinux-post-install/index.md

 > --asdeps    = as dependency.
 > -- needed  = it won't reinstall if already exists in system.

 In the same way, let's install `gwenview` with optional dependencies as our image viewer.
 And it can even support `PSD` with optional dependency!
+Here you can install `qt5-imageformats` and `kimageformats` as optional.

+For text editing you can `kate`.
+You can use it simply or can enhance it with plugins.
+To enable LSP-server and markdown support, install it with full optional dependency!

 ### Recommendations
 Now it's time to install your favorite packages, I guess.
 For the list of essential and well-refined packages for your system I've a list for you.
 Check,